nicole-dwenger/cdsspatial-preprocessing/README.md

 https://cds-spatial.shinyapps.io/finding-home/

 ## Content
 This repository contains several corresponding scripts for pre processing data of London and Berlin, which are stored in their corresponding directories.
-However, scripts the scripts for the two cities fulfill similar functions, as described below:
+However, scripts for the two cities fulfill similar functions, as described below:

 ### Dot Density Scripts
 Scripts called `{city}_dot_density.rmd` were used to sample dots based on population data of ethnicities in output areas of London, or based on population data of place of origin in Planungsräume of Berlin.
-The process was inspired by this [tutorial](https://www.blog.cultureofinsight.com/2017/06/building-dot-density-maps-with-u k-census-data-in-r/).
+The process was inspired by this [tutorial](https://www.blog.cultureofinsight.com/2017/06/building-dot-density-maps-with-uk-census-data-in-r/).
 The raw data can be found in `london/raw_data/ethnicity` and `berlin/raw_data/country_of_origin`, and pre-processed data is stored as `{city}/preprocessed_data/{city}_dot_coordinates.csv/rds` and `{city}/preprocessed_data/{city}_precentages.csv` for each city.

 ### OSM - Culture and Religion Scripts